 Savings are expected to be realised through the separation of light vehicle and heavy vehicle traffic during construction.
 Designated haul roads on the future principal shared path have been constructed to maximise site haul efficiency.
 This is expected to have approximately an 8 per cent fuel saving for material placement on the project.
 Other efficiencies such as minimising fill, innovative bridge and pavement construction and design are also expected to lower the carbon footprint of the project, but have yet to be modelled.
+Achieved efficiencies will be confirmed at the completion of the project.

 Source Year to 30 June Total for Project

+Energy usage by source in mega joules 100% Diesel 100% Diesel

-From fuel use (mj) 114,620,453 114,620,453
+From fuel use (mj) 134,575,055 249,195,508

 From electricity (mj) 0 0

 Energy saved (mj) TBC (Currently estimated at 8%).
 TBC (Currently estimated at 8%).